CatEars/ZeroDowntimeCsharp/Lab2.md

 Another service might rely on in-memory data, which cannot easily be pushed to a database.
 Different applications have different needs, but most applications that have any users need a credible answer to the question "How does it scale?".
-If you want to deploy an application with zero downtime, then that application NEEDS to be able to run at least two instances at the same time.
+If you want to upgrade an application with zero downtime, then that application NEEDS to be able to run at least two instances at the same time.

 ## Start The Proxy